Configure a processing server¶

 You can configure one or multiple processing servers for aggregation or other kinds of processing.
 Multiple processing servers can provide better scalability and performance.
 As a general rule, the more aggregation server instances you create, the faster aggregation processing will be.

-- Ensure that you have read the hardware guidelines for Sitecore Hosting Environment Requirements and Sitecore Client Requirements sections from Installation Guide 9.0.
+Before you install a Sitecore server you must read the hardware guidelines for Sitecore Hosting Environment Requirements and Sitecore Client Requirements sections from Installation Guide 9.0.
 You can download the guide from the Sitecore Downloads page.

-- Use rule-based configuration to configure the server to fulfill only the processing role by including this line in the web.config file:
+Use rule-based configuration to configure the server to fulfill only the processing role by including this line in the web.config file:

 <add key="role:define" value="Processing" />

-- Ensure the following connection strings are set in the \App_Config\ConnectionStrings.config file:
+Ensure the following connection strings are set in the \App_Config\ConnectionStrings.config file:

 Please submit documentation feedback to firstname.lastname@example.org.